elliotjb/Culverin-Engine3D/README.md

 # STATIC OBJECTS
 When setting an object 'static', you won't be able to modify its transform when Play Mode is activated.

+#VERY IMPORTANT!
+Make sure that you store the Release in a path without spaces, because the system won't detect successfully the path, and you won't be able to compile any script.

 # UPDATES
 - 0.7: